 This recall policy remains in effect throughout the year, INCLUDING INTERSESSION.
-To avoid overdue fines, return your books before you leave campus.
+To avoid overdue fines and /or blocked accounts return your books before you leave campus.

 Most library materials may be renewed up to three times via phone, email, Internet, fax, mail, or in person.
 They do not have to be returned to the library.

 Exceptions include recalled materials, course reserve materials, and non-print materials from the Jones Media Center and other collections.
 These materials must be physically returned to the library and may be eligible to be checked out a second time if another patron is not waiting for the material.

 A minimum loan period has been established to avoid premature renewals.

 Baker-Berry Circulation (also for Sherman Art Library): Phone: 646-2567; Email: Baker.Circulation@dartmouth.edu;